-Finland needs labour migration.
+Finland needs labour-based immigration.
 Labour market rules must be strengthened and employee protection developed to ensure that all employees are treated equally.

 The Finnish Public Services Unions’ International Network FIPSU has created ethical principles for the recruitment of foreign employees.
 Labour exploitation cases and human trafficking that have come to light highlight the need for the principles.